-Widiana (2015) argues that a work environment is a type of form that exists around employees in an organization that can influence them to carry out the duties and functions that have been assigned to them directly or indirectly.
-Meanwhile, Musah and Adutwumwaa (2021) convey that empowerment is an action and movement, as well as a continuous process of awakening and growing potential, strengthening engagement, building civilization, and independence in certain communities.
-Thus, the definition of the work environment can be interpreted as all forms that exist around the employee's area in carrying out duties and functions in each job.
-A conducive and safe work environment will make it easier for employees to empower their abilities to achieve organizational goals.
-This is in accordance with the results of a study conducted by Bantilan, Sombilon, Regidor, Mondoyo, and Edig (2024) where the results of the study did not have a significant influence between the work environment and the administration.
+Widiana (2015) argues that a work environment is all kinds of forms that exist around employees in an organization that can influence employees in carrying out the duties and functions that have been assigned to them directly or indirectly.
+Meanwhile, Sholichah and Oktoliya (2021) convey that empowerment is an action and movement, as well as a continuous process of awakening and growing potential, strengthening engagement, building civilization, and independence in certain communities.
+Thus, the definition of the work environment can be interpreted as all kinds of forms that exist around the employee's area in carrying out duties and functions in each job.
+A conducive and safe work environment will be able to make it easier for employees to empower all their abilities to achieve organizational goals.
+This is in accordance with the results of a study conducted by Suwanto (2019) where the results of the study did not have a significant influence between the work environment and the administration.